Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ### Management resources

-From release `v0.2.0` onwards, the module also includes the ability to deploy the [Management and monitoring][ESLZ-Management] resources into the current Subscription context.
+From release `v0.2.0` onwards, the module includes new functionality to enable deployment of [Management and monitoring][ESLZ-Management] resources into the current Subscription context.
 This brings the benefit of being able to manage the full lifecycle of these resources using Terraform, with native integration into the corresponding Policy Assignments to ensure full policy compliance.

 ![Enterprise-scale Management Landing Zone Architecture][TFAES-Management]